 His time with Deloitte goes back to 1999, when he led Deloitte Consulting’s e-Government efforts globally.
 From 1987 to 1989 he worked at American Management Systems, where he left as vice president and served as director of mobile computing at the AMS Center for Advanced Technology and leader for the public safety and transportation industry segments.

 Pellegrino was an adviser to the Council on Competitiveness and a contributor to the council’s Commission on Competing in the Next Economy with a focus on “Optimizing the Environment for the National Innovation Ecosystem.”
-He worked with the No Labels organization, bringing together political leaders to find common-sense public policy solutions.
 He also served as a member of the board of directors for the Northern Virginia Therapeutic Riding Program (NVTRP), one of the region’s leading equine therapy programs supporting individuals living with all types of disabilities.
 He was a board member for the American Red Cross National Capital Region focusing on supporting ARC’s fundraising priorities and veterans initiatives; he also served on the Diversity and Inclusion committee.

 Pellegrino also served for several years on the leadership council for the National Law Enforcement Officers Memorial Fund’s Museum.
 He was the first elected chairman of the board of directors for the Homeland Security and Defense Business Council.